Gracechurch Street

-Gracechurch Street is a main road in the City of London, the historic and financial centre of London, which is designated the A1213.
+Gracechurch Street is a main road in the City of London, the historic and financial centre of London, England, which is designated the A1213.

 It is home to a number of shops, restaurants, and offices and has an entrance to Leadenhall Market, a covered market dating from the 14th century.

 Overview

 At its southern end, the street begins near Christopher Wren's Monument to the Great Fire of London, at a junction with King William Street, Eastcheap and Cannon Street.
 Heading north, it crosses Lombard Street and Fenchurch Street, and continues forward into Bishopsgate, which marks the start of the A10 route to King's Lynn.

 Leadenhall Market, a covered market dating from the 14th century and a Grade II* listed structure since 1972, is the street's most famous attraction.

 The closest mainline railway station is Fenchurch Street and the nearest London Underground station is Monument.
 The postcode for the street is EC3V.